-abstaining from drug and alcohol, the circuit court ordered petitioner to comply with services and to undergo psychological and substance abuse evaluations.
+petition.
+Accordingly, the circuit court adjudicated petitioner as an abusive parent.
+In addition to abstaining from drugs and alcohol, the circuit court ordered petitioner to comply with services including undergoing a psychological and substance abuse evaluation.

-In March of 2016, the circuit court held a hearing on petitioner's motion for a post-adjudicatory hearing during which it heard proffers from counsel that petitioner failed two drug tests.
+In March of 2016, the circuit court held a hearing on petitioner's motion for a postadjudicatory hearing during which it heard proffers from counsel that petitioner tested positive for methamphetamines on February, 29, 2016, and March 14, 2016.
 Counsel also noted that petitioner cancelled multiple parenting and adult life skills classes.
 Nevertheless, the circuit court granted petitioner a six-month post-adjudicatory improvement period.
-The terms and conditions of petitioner's improvement period directed her to enter a long-term drug rehabilitation facility, participate in all services offered by the DHHR, obtain an appropriate residence, remain drug and alcohol free, and submit to random drug and alcohol screens.
-The circuit court also suspended petitioner's visitation with the child.
+The terms and conditions of petitioner's improvement period directed him to enter a long-term drug rehabilitation facility, participate in all services offered by the DHHR, obtain an appropriate residence, remain drug and alcohol free, and submit to random drug and alcohol screens.
+The circuit court also suspended petitioner's visitation.

 In May of 2016, the circuit court held a dispositional hearing during which the circuit court heard testimony from petitioner and a DHHR case worker.
-According to petitioner's case worker, petitioner did not participate in parenting or adult life skills, failed ten drug tests, and did not exercise her visitation rights with her child because petitioner was unable to remain sober.
-Furthermore, the circuit court heard evidence that petitioner was not enrolled in a drug rehabilitation treatment facility.
-Petitioner testified that she has not visited with her child since February of 2016, and that she voluntarily left a drug rehabilitation facility.
+According to petitioner's case worker, he did not participate in parenting or adult life skills, failed sixteen drug tests, and did not exercise his visitation rights with his child because of petitioner failed drug tests.
+Furthermore, the case worker was uncertain whether petitioner was enrolled in a long-term drug rehabilitation center.
+Petitioner testified that he initially entered a long-term drug rehabilitation center, but that he voluntarily left the facility and failed to return.
+Petitioner also admitted that he failed multiple drug screens for methamphetamine.
 After considering the testimony and evidence, the circuit court found that there was no reasonable likelihood that petitioner could correct the conditions of abuse or neglect in the foreseeable future.
-By order entered on July 8, 2016, the circuit court terminated petitioner's parental rights to her child.
+By order entered on July 8, 2016, the circuit court terminated petitioner's parental rights to his child.
 This appeal followed.